-As I stood on the weighing scale the other day, I noticed that I weighed 300 gms more than the previous day and the only thing I was thinking…Why?
+As I stood on the weighing scale the other day, I noticed that I weighed 300 grams more than the previous day and I was wondering why.
 And that too after hitting the gym so often!

-If you are facing a similar situation, do not panic, for it is nothing but only your water weight.
+If you are facing a similar situation, do not worry!
+This is nothing but your water weight fluctuating.

 Table of Contents: